natalijabujevic0708/WorldOfGames/README.md

 ## Credits

 ### Code
--   [TEMPLATED](https://templated.co/fullmotion/): CSS, HTML5 & Responsive site template used throughout the project: index.html basic design, buttons, footer.
+-   [TEMPLATED](https://templated.co/fullmotion/): CSS, HTML5 & Responsive site template Full Motion by TEMPLATED used throughout the project: index.html basic design, buttons, footer.
 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project:  Nav Bar, input field.
 -   [Memory game](https://marina-ferreira.github.io/tutorials/js/memory-game/): The code from the tutorial on Marina Ferreiras Github page was used and modified to create the Memory game.
+-   There are links in comments throughout the code leading to sites where the developer found solutions and tips for styling or animating the content.
 ### Content

 -   Template for the README.md found on https://github.com/Code-Institute-Solutions/SampleREADME